Thinking we should clean up the mess we made in the Castle bar last night, MJ and I find the task has been done for us.

 “His dad sure seems to be.
 Mike seems so innocent.
 Being in Switzerland is his escape from Hell.
 I like having someone my age to play music with and just be kids.
 The Knobs seem obsessed with my sexuality.”

 “They are really knobs, just working class ones.
 I chose them because they all are gay and don’t attract female groupies as typical roadies do.
 I won’t have crazed groupies with their screaming babies ruining my shows.”

 “I’m married and only fool around with Jim.”

 “I thought he was the butler.”

 “Butt something or other,” he laughs.

 “The lake water has proven its magic again.
-Does not being Crown Prince to my court satisfy you?”
+Being Crown Prince to my court doesn’t satisfy you?”

 “I think I’ll just be slave to the King.
 It’s not so complicated.
 Are you happy to be performing in the streets this Friday?”